gerwitz/hgc-v12/src/writing/2006/2006-06-21-one-holy-catholic-and-apostolic.md

 ---
-title: One holy, catholic, and apostolic…
+title: One Holy, Catholic, and Apostolic…
 categories:
 - culture
 content-tags: